 In this case, take some of the items out, in some cases, it is better to throw out a few items out than to throw the entire contents of the freezer out, just my two cents.
 If you are wondering how long can you store bottled water then check out my recent article How long can you store bottled water? ( In your Home, Garage or Car ).

-If you have a newer model of freezer than a red light will most likely signal that something is not functioning correctly, and most new generation freezers also have fail-safe protection which will stop the freezer before it damages itself as it can’t reach the target temperature.
-If you have an older type freezer than you will most likely hear your freezer working overtime all day long, and the most likely problem is that you have blocked the air vents.
+If you have a newer model of freezer then a red light will most likely signal that something is not functioning correctly, and most new generation freezers also have fail-safe protection which will stop the freezer before it damages itself as it can’t reach the target temperature.
+If you have an older type of freezer then you will most likely hear your freezer working overtime all day long, and the most likely problem is that you have blocked the air vents.

 All freezers have a condenser coil, which is located either on one of the sides or behind the freezer.
 The main job of the condenser coil is to cool and condense the refrigerant which will make the freezer colder.
 If you overload your freezer then you will give a hard time for the condenser coil to work efficiently.
 If you block the airflow or the air vents then the condenser coil will have to work extra hard trying to reach the target temperature.